VSpaceCode/VSpaceCode/README.md

 ## Contributing

-This project is maintained by a group of people around the world on their free time.
 All feature requests and help are welcome.
 Please check out our [contributing guide](CONTRIBUTING.md) on how you can help.

-### Credits

-- Thank you to all the [contributors](https://github.com/VSpaceCode/VSpaceCode/graphs/contributors)
-- Thank you to @kahole for his implementation of quick pick menu in edamagit, which inspired the creation of this extension
+This project is maintained by a [group of people](https://github.com/VSpaceCode/VSpaceCode/graphs/contributors) around the world on their free time.
+Thank you for your contribution.❤️

 ## Related projects